freeCodeCamp/chinese/chinese/articles/the-parallel-threads-of-life-and-programming.md

 Reinvent the wheel only to learn how to make a wheel, not to drive to the store.

-### How you define a problem is how you will solve it.
+### How you define a problem is how you will solve it

 Recall the story of a truck that drove under a bridge and got stuck.
 Engineers spent hours trying to figure out how to move the bridge.
 A small child came up, face to face with the tires of the truck, and said, “what if you let the air out of the tires?”